-For 2018-19, the training sessions, teaching observations and feedback will be delivered by Rochelle Sibley.
+For 2021-22, the training sessions, teaching observations and feedback will be a mixture of online and face-to-face sessions, and will be delivered by Rochelle Sibley.
 Please note that although each workshop has a particular focus (ie. building student confidence) these sessions are primarily responsive to tutor concerns, so please feel free to raise any questions or concerns on any aspect of teaching at any of the sessions.

 - Teaching undergraduates